Inspect CSS Grid

-This guide shows you how to discover CSS grids on a page, examining them and debugging layout issues in the Elements panel of Chrome DevTools.
+This guide shows you how to discover CSS grids on a page, examine them, and debug layout issues in the Elements panel of Chrome DevTools.

 The examples shown in the screenshots appearing in this article are from these two web pages: Fruit box and Snack box.